 JSON object which contains all the information about the message a user has sent.
 Within

 MyFirebaseMessagingService.kotlin, you can show the parsed messages to users as a notification using your custom

 Note: See Firebase’s Receive messages in an Android app guide to learn more about how to implement code to receive and parse a FCM notification message, how notification messages are handled depending on the state of the receiving app, how to edit the app manifest, or how to override the

 The following is a complete payload format of the

-push_alert are created based on the Title and Body text you set in Push notification content templates, respectively, in the Notifications menu.
+push_alert are created based on Title and Body text you set in Push notification content templates, respectively, in the Push notifications menu.
 In order to display them in a local notification, pass

 push_alert of the push notification payload into the